Type your search terms and pause for instant results.

-Coffee, muffin, and fruit at Fairways Restaurant at the Provo Golf Club.
+Coffee, muffin, and fruit at Fairways Restaurant at the Royal Turks and Caicos Golf Club.

 Looking for the perfect cup of fresh-brewed coffee or breakfast?
-The island of Providenciales is home to some great coffee shops, bakeries, cafés, many of which are located in the central Grace Bay Region, and within easy walking distance of the hotels.
+The island of Providenciales is home to some great coffee shops, bakeries, and cafés, many of which are located in the central Grace Bay area, and within easy walking distance of the hotels.

 Lemon 2 Go is a gourmet coffee shop, located at near the Regent Village and Saltmills Plaza in central Grace Bay.
 Coffees include quintessential drip coffee, cappuccino, lattes, espresso, caffè mocha, and an array of iced coffees as well.
 There’s also hot tea and iced tea, smoothies, fresh-made lemonade, juices, breakfast and lunch sandwiches, samosas, salads, wraps, and snacks.

 Beans & Leaves Island Brew is one of the newer coffee shops on the island, and strives to offer more of a gourmet and organic menu that includes coffees, teas, bubble teas, and smoothies.
 Beans & Leaves also serves sandwiches and salads for those wanting lunch.

 Shay Café is located at Le Vele Plaza, adjacent to the Saltmills.
 The restaurant specializes in coffees and teas that may be either hot or iced, and basic breakfast and lunch dishes.
 Onsite is both outdoor seating in the tranquil courtyard at the plaza, and indoor with air conditioning.